developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/imager/Imager.md

-#Imager
+---
+title: Imager
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
+---
 ## Overview
-The Imager API allows the device to capture images using a 2D imager or camera on the device that appears as an imager.
-This API is not supported on Micro Kiosk devices.
+The Imager API allows a device to capture images using a 2D imager or camera on the device that appears as an imager. **This API is not supported on Micro Kiosk devices**.

 In order to use this API you must include reference to the following JavaScript file that is included with the Enterprise Browser installation: